 As you can see, an agent plays an important role in helping you make the best possible decisions at every stage of the buying process.
 So, go for an agent who knows your desired community like the back of their hand.
 Look at their track record and find out what previous clients have to say about working with the agent.
 Interview candidates.
 Aside from professional qualifications, you want an agent whose way of doing things fits your personality.

 The Telchin Group, LLC is the #1 broker serving top-tier clients in prestigious Florida communities.
-If you want more tips and information on the Palm Beach Gardens real estate market, check out their blog here.
-If you want to sell your Ibis home or are looking for one, call 561.301.0249 or send an email here.
+If you want more tips and information on investment properties, check out their blog here.
+If you’re looking for an investment property in Palm Beach, call 561.301.0249 or send an email here.